Frequently Asked Questions

 Yes we have students all over the world.
 Providing you write English to a reasonable standard and fit other criteria for the relevant course we are happy to have you on board.

-We also felt the extra requirement by the BHS that they had to join the BHS as a full member just to register on the course was too much to add to the cost of the course fee.
+We also felt the extra requirement by the BHS that candidates had to join the BHS as a full member just to register on the course was too much to add to the cost of the course fee.

 Q. I want to run a Livery Yard.